-Beloved companies enable people to decide and act from a corner of their brain that is congruent with doing the right thing.
-They build an organization with energy and spirit that draws customers to them.
-We naturally gravitate to companies and people with whom we connect in a human and sincere manner.
-We like their story because it’s the one we strive to live ourselves.
-Five five decisions set companies apart.
-The decisions reveal who they are and what they value.
+Beloved companies enable people to decide and act, always in alignment with doing the right thing.
+They build organizations with energy and spirit that draws customers to them.
+We naturally gravitate to companies with whom we connect in a human and sincere manner.
+Five decisions set companies apart, revealing who they are and what they value.

-Once you’ve determined where the CCO should report, you need to determine what structure will work best in your organization based on commitment and resources.
-Organize for cat herding the silos together based on your culture and how far along you are in working together.
-Remember that the structure you select should enable you to influence change and drive action.
-This post introduces the four ways you can go with organizational structure
+Once you’ve determined where the CCO should report, you must determine the structure which works best based on commitment and resources.
+Organize for joining the silos based on your culture and how far along you are in working together.
+Remember, the structure you select should enable you to influence change and drive action.
+This post introduces the four approaches to organizational structure.

 Chief Customer Officer 2.0 delivers new digital content based on the book, “Chief Customer Officer” by Jeanne Bliss and provides updated tools to establish a repeatable customer experience that drives customer profitability.

 When you listen to customers, you’re able to identify and prioritize the “cracks in the foundation.”
 People can make the connection that the foundation is compromised because of lapses in how the company executes different business functions.
 Resolving these day-to-day bugs in the system are critical to creating customer experience reliability.

 I was honored to be a part of this ebook, “The 2015 Customer Experience Outlook – A Collection of Ideas for the Year Ahead” brought to you by Kerry Bodine & Doberman.
 Be sure to download your free copy.
 It’s a collection of ideas from customer experience authors, designers, and industry leaders.